 Voice VLANs are configured specially for voice data stream.
-By configuring Voice VLANs and adding the ports with voice devices attached to voice VLANs, you can ensure that the voice data is transmitted in voice VLANs.
+By configuring Voice VLANs and adding the ports with voice devices attached to voice VLANs, you can perform QoS-related configuration for voice data, ensuring the transmission priority of voice data stream and voice quality.